I love reading some of the internet search phrases people use to find my blog.

 But I’ve found it hard to live forward when I’ve engaged reverse gear.

-Before you allow such words to leave your mouth, always remember no one ever got motivated to change by a verbal or emotional beat down.
+Before you allow such words to leave your mouth, remember no one ever got motivated to change by a verbal or emotional beat down.

 Jim Rohn said no one ever drifted to the top of a mountain; you climb up.

 While a great marriage is a grace-fueled journey, it’s also filled with intentionality.
 You get to make choices and choose your attitudes that say “I still do.”

 A happy marriage won’t be handed to you on a silver platter.
 You work at it.

-Spouses who are committed to building a strong marriage understand that quitting or disengaging in any area of their marriage is never an option.
+Spouses who are committed to building a strong marriage understand that quitting or disengaging in any area of their marriage will never be an option.

 4. Live without boundaries

 We don’t normally leave treasures like gold out in the open, vulnerable and unguarded.